What is an employee recognition program?

 - Office outings: When a team or department has been delivering consistently good work, you can recognize them by taking them out to lunch or a fun outing for the day (e.g., bowling, karaoke, cooking classes).

-- Holiday parties: Annual traditions like holiday parties give employees something to look forward to.
+- Holiday parties: Annual traditions such as holiday parties give employees something to look forward to.

 Consider setting up a board or dedicating a wall where everyone shares messages of appreciation toward their peers.
-Not only will this inspire employees who have been recognized to maintain their good work, but it can also challenge others to increase their efforts so they can receive praise too.
+Not only will this inspire employees who have been recognized to maintain their good work, but it can also foster a supportive workplace culture where team members help each other perform and succeed.

 Shouting out an employee on the company’s social media platforms or internal company intranet is a great and free way to recognize employees regularly.
-You can post a picture of them (with their approval) and go into detail about what makes them such a great employee.
-List their job title, accomplishments and most recent contributions that you want to recognize.
+With their consent, you can post a picture of them and describe what makes them such valuable employees.
+List their job title, accomplishments and meaningful contributions.

 Common monetary awards include:

-An employee of the month program is a classic employee recognition award that works when implemented strategically.
+A classic employee recognition tactic, an employee of the month program, works best when implemented strategically.
 Consider having peers or managers vote for the employee, and have each person explain why they’re voting for a particular person.
-Personalize the reward for each employee and be specific when discussing why the employee is being recognized.
+Personalize the reward, and be specific when discussing why the employee is being recognized.

 Tips for implementing employee recognition programs